mgechev/blog.mgechev.com/_posts/2017-08-05-typed-lambda-calculus-create-type-checker-transpiler-compiler-javascript.md

     if false then t2 else t3 → t3
 ```

-If given expression `t1` evaluates to `v` and this expression is passed as condition of the conditional expression, the evaluation of the conditional expression is equivalent to the evaluation of the conditional expression with `v` passed as condition.
+If the condition of the conditional expression is `true` then we return the expression from the `then` part, otherwise, we return the one from the `else` part.

 ```
 2)